Healthy Homes Assessment Seatoun

 Home Assessments Seatoun for Rental Properties

-• Is the sub floor space insulated and is a ground water barrier in place?
+• Is the sub floor space protected and does it have a water barrier in place?

-• Do you think the heating system has sufficient capacity?
+• Do you think the heating system has enough capacity?

 • Does the home has enough ventilation, including extractor fans?